 Chickpea flour

-If you want to make thick consistency soups just use little bit of chickpea flour.
-To add more flavour, mix the flour with herbs and salt.
-Its better to use an organic one for better taste.
-I recommend you Anthony’s Organic chickpea flour.
+If you want to make thick consistency soups just use a little bit of chickpea flour.
+To add more flavor, mix the flour with herbs and salt.
+It's better to use an organic one for better taste.
+I recommend Anthony's Organic Chickpea flour.

 Soy Sauce

 Soy sauce is made by fermenting soybeans with salt.
-Although soy sauce it is not the best altrernative, it can give a great taste to your recipes.
-Choose gluten free sauce and with less salt.
+Although soy sauce it is not the best alternative, it can give a great taste to your recipes.
+Choose a gluten-free sauce with less salt.
 Use half the amount of soy sauce that your recipe requires for nutritional yeast.
-I normally use this excelent soy sauce.
+I normally use this excellent soy sauce.

 Sunflower seeds

-You can use exactly like the cashews.
-Grid them, add the spices of your choice and add them in your favourite dishes.
-Otherwise you can soak them to make “cheesy” sauces.
+You can use it exactly like the cashews.
+Grid them, add the spices of your choice, and add them to your favorite dishes.
+Otherwise, you can soak them to make "cheesy" sauces.

 Brewers Yeast